ntno/mkdocs-terminal/documentation/docs/configuration/index.md

 ## Page Table of Contents

-The table of contents component is located directly underneath the side-nav component.
+The table of contents (TOC) component is located directly underneath the side-nav component.
 It includes links to the the top two sections in the current page's markdown.
 See [TOC Example](../navigation/toc.md) for details.